Sign to FREE SPC B. MANNING NOW!

 I therefore further demand that the United States stop its aggressive wars in Iraq and Afghanistan and bring the troops home immediately.

-I also demand that a commission independent of the U.S. government or its allies be established to thoroughly and publicly investigate the events portrayed by the video allegedly leaked by Bradley Manning.
+I also demand that a commission independent of the U.S. government or its allies be established to thoroughly and publicly investigate the events portrayed by the video allegedly leaked by B. Manning.